MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 ### Dynamic visibility
 With dynamic visibility, to change the visibility of a headline, the field must be in `group` control.
-Then, you set `Visible` property to the `Boolean` variable that determines the visibility.
+Then, you set `Visible` property on the `group` control to the `Boolean` variable that determines the visibility.

 ```
 group(Group1)